 Then I whisked him away to see Baba.
 Baba wasn’t as nimble as he had been many years ago.
 But he stood up as soon as he saw Nasir and tried to walk as fast as he could towards him.
 Nasir was also his treasured son.
 The rest of my family was also as joyful seeing Nasir and hearing all that happenings in his life.

 Well, my brother was home, so I just packed my bags and moved over to his place with him.
 We had barely two weeks to spend together before he had to go back.
 It was the best two weeks of my life.
-We did everything we had planned to do before he travelled for the trials.
+We did everything we had planned to do before he traveled for the trials.

 It was a night before that beautiful morning came when Nasir had to return back to Belgium.